Connecting

 By Takuma Ono

-Read my blog post on the seascapes and why I think they are so foundational to Zen garden design here.
+Read my blog post on the tidal landscapes and why I think they are so foundational to Zen garden design here.